k-mc-k/My-Guides/PHPSyntaxGuide.md

 ## PHP Data Types
 There are eight data types supported in PHP: Integer, Float, String, Booleans, Array, Object, Resource and NULL.
 ### PHP Integer
 The integer data type is a non-decimal number that must have at least one digit that can be either positive or negative.
-They can be specified in decimal (base 10), hexadecimal (base 16), octal (base 8), or binary (base 2) notation.
+They can be specified in decimal (base 10), hexadecimal (base 16), octal (base 8), or binary (base 2) notation. **See more detail under the PHP Numbers heading

 ```
 $integer = 1234;
 ```

 ### PHP Float
-Also known as floating point numbers, doubles or real numbers, the float data type is a exponential or decimal number.
+Also known as floating point numbers, doubles or real numbers, the float data type is a exponential or decimal number. **See more detail under the PHP Numbers heading
 ```
 $float = 12.345;
 ```